Sarah Fayen Scarlett

 I am a social historian who privileges architecture, landscapes, objects, and artworks in my research, public interpretation, and teaching strategies.
 My work relies on the idea that the built environment and the objects within it reflect and also shape human beliefs and attitudes.
 I locate myself at the intersection of three interdisciplinary subfields: vernacular architecture, material culture, and cultural landscape studies.
 I interface with scholars and methodologies from fields including history, archaeology, geography, American studies, architecture, and art history.

 Another area of my research explores the roles of digital spatial tools in community-engaged heritage projects.
-I co-direct the NEH-sponsored historical GIS of the Copper Country called the Keweenaw Time Traveler, which asks “Citizen Historians” to contribute their own knowledge about landscape change over time and to help process additional historical data.
-In my undergrad courses, students add their research with primary documents and material evidence to this growing "deep map" to learn place-based digital storytelling.
-These projects are demonstrating the value – both pedagogical and scholarly – of combining mobile-enabled HGIS projects with techniques in community-engaged scholarship to create active learning opportunities.
+I co-direct the NEH-sponsored historical GIS of the Copper Country called the Keweenaw Time Traveler, which asks "citizen historians" to contribute their own knowledge about landscape change over time and help process historical data.

 Research Interests